 I decided to paint mine Angora white and use my favourite “chippy” technique.

-The chippy paint technique is used to give pieces a natural aged look, by layering paint and chipping it away to reveal it’s natural finish.
-It’s a more authentic faux-aging process compared to using sand paper to distress.
+The chippy paint technique is used to give pieces a naturally aged look.
+It’s a more authentic faux-aging process compared to using sandpaper to distress.
 The goal of the chippy paint technique is to mimic the natural wear and tear of a painted piece of furniture abandoned and exposed to natural elements as seen below.

 However, House&Canvas Furniture Paint can easily be used to create this yummy chippiness.
 Watch this!!…..

 Two Key Factors In Acheiving The Chippy Look:

 - Use a heavy-duty putty knife that is semi-sharp all around.
 Be sure it’s not too big, and not plastic.
 It’s gotta be heavy-duty and fairly sharp all around!